 - Poster sessions

-The social program includes a welcome wine reception on Monday evening, a welcome lunch on Tuesday, a poster session reception, a river cruise with optional dinner on Wednesday evening, a closing award banquet on Friday evening, and a day off for tourism on Saturday (‘Bastille Day’).
+The social program includes a welcome coffee reception on Tuesday, a poster session reception, a closing award banquet on Friday evening, and a day off for tourism on Saturday (‘Bastille Day’).

 February 1, 2018: Deadline for submission of symposia proposals

 March 1, 2018: Deadline for submission of paper and poster abstracts

 March 1, 2018: Deadline for applications to the Young Investigator Program

 June 15, 2018: Late registration begins (additional fees)